websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer-overview.md

 > Subscription Required

 The Workflow Designer provides a graphical interface for creating workflows.
-The convenient drag and drop interface makes workflow design easier than writing XML definitions by hand; instead users can draw their workflows on a canvas.
+The convenient drag and drop interface makes workflow design easier than writing XML definitions by hand.
+Instead, users can draw their workflows on a canvas.

 ![You can drag and drop nodes on the Canvas.](./workflow-designer-overview/images/04.png)